19hours/sg-statutes/Acts/Bills of Sale Act.md

 ### Rectification of register

-15\.—(1) A Judge of the Supreme Court, on being satisfied that the omission to register a bill of sale or a declaration of renewal or transfer or assignment thereof within the time prescribed, or the omission or mis-statement of the name, residence or occupation of any person, was accidental or due to inadvertence or to absence from Singapore, may, in his discretion, order such omission or mis-statement to be rectified by the insertion in the register of the true name, residence or occupation, or by extending the time for such registration on such terms and conditions, if any, as to security, notice by advertisement or otherwise, or as to any other matter, as he thinks fit.
+15\.—(1) A Judge of the High Court, on being satisfied that the omission to register a bill of sale or a declaration of renewal or transfer or assignment thereof within the time prescribed, or the omission or mis-statement of the name, residence or occupation of any person, was accidental or due to inadvertence or to absence from Singapore, may, in his discretion, order such omission or mis-statement to be rectified by the insertion in the register of the true name, residence or occupation, or by extending the time for such registration on such terms and conditions, if any, as to security, notice by advertisement or otherwise, or as to any other matter, as he thinks fit.

+[16/93]

 (2) Any application for the rectification of the register under this section shall be made in chambers.

 ### Entry of satisfaction

-16\.—(1) A Judge of the Supreme Court may order a memorandum of satisfaction to be written on any registered copy of a bill of sale upon being satisfied that the debt, if any, for which such bill was made or given has been satisfied or discharged.
+16\.—(1) A Judge of the High Court may order a memorandum of satisfaction to be written on any registered copy of a bill of sale upon being satisfied that the debt, if any, for which such bill was made or given has been satisfied or discharged.

+[16/93]

 (2) The Registrar or Deputy Registrar of the Supreme Court may write a memorandum of satisfaction upon any registered copy of a bill of sale on a consent to the satisfaction signed by the person entitled to the benefit of the bill of sale and verified by affidavit being produced to him and filed in the Registry of the Supreme Court and on the original bill of sale being also produced to him.

 ### Inspection of register and office copies

-17\.—(1) Any person shall be entitled to have an office copy of or extract from any registered bill of sale and declaration of execution filed therewith or registered declaration of renewal upon paying for the same at the rate of 25 cents for every page or at such other rate as is prescribed\*, and every such copy shall be prima facie evidence of the original and of the fact and date of registration as shown thereon.
+17\.—(1) Any person shall be entitled to have an office copy of or extract from any registered bill of sale and declaration of execution filed therewith or registered declaration of renewal upon paying for the same at the rate of 25 cents for every page or at such other rate as is prescribed1, and every such copy shall be prima facie evidence of the original and of the fact and date of registration as shown thereon.

-\*SeeG.N.
-S 260/84.
+1SeeG.N.
+No. S 260/84.

 (2) Any person shall be entitled at all reasonable times, subject to such regulations as are prescribed —

-(a) to search the register on payment of a fee of 25 cents or such other fee as is prescribed\*; and
+(a) to search the register on payment of a fee of 25 cents or such other fee as is prescribed1; and

-\*SeeG.N.
-S 260/84.
+1SeeG.N.
+No. S 260/84.

 (b) on a like payment in respect of each bill of sale inspected to inspect, examine, and make extracts from any registered bill of sale: